adventam10/AMBurnAnimation/README.md

-# UIView+BurnAnimation
+# AMBurnAnimation

-`UIView+BurnAnimation` is a UIView extension can display animation of burning view.
+`AMBurnAnimation` is a UIView extension can display animation of burning view.

 ## Demo